Blue Cat Audio - Software Made by Musicians for Musicians

 In order to keep the stereo balance coherent or on the contrary to modify the stereo perception of a track, you can choose to link the effect applied to each channel in several ways:

 • none: no link.
 Each channel is independent.
+The stereo image may be strongly altered in this mode.

 • average: mix the left and right (or mid and side) envelopes to compute the dynamics response.
 The same gain is applied to both channels.